EU's Michel says Russia must stop 'disruptive behaviour' to improve ties | Politics

 EU's Michel says Russia must stop 'disruptive behaviour' to improve ties

-Michel said in a statement that EU-Russia relations were at a low point and added: "This situation or its further deterioration is in neither side's interest."
-Russia blames the deterioration in relations on the EU.
+Russia must change its behaviour if it wants better relations with the European Union, a senior EU official said on Monday.
+Charles Michel, who chairs EU summits, said in a statement that EU-Russia relations were at a low point and this situation, or a worsening, was in neither side's interest.

 Russia must change its behaviour if it wants better relations with the European Union, a senior EU official said on Monday.